-Pie skills are NOT necessary for these adorable little pies and are sized perfectly to enjoy after a big meal.
+Pie skills are NOT necessary for these adorable MINI APPLE CRUMBLE PIES.
+They are sized perfectly to enjoy after a big meal.

 I always crave a slice of every type of pie during the holidays (or any time there is more than one to choose from).
 There are so many delicious choices on the dessert table, but after a big meal, who can eat it all?
 My eyes are often way bigger than my stomach.

-However, these Mini Apple Crumble Pies will leave enough room for a slice of pumpkin, rum raisin and whatever else I have to have.
-They are so easy to put together and as we all know, everything "mini" tastes better anyway!!
+However, these Mini Apple Crumble Pies will leave enough room for a slice of sweet potato pie, coconut cream pie or whatever else might be available.
+They are so easy to put together and as we all know, everything “mini” tastes better anyway!!

-The key to this recipe is pre-cooking the apples so your pies don't spend too much time in the oven.
-Sauteed in butter, sugar cinnamon and nutmeg, these are going to taste delicious.
+The key to this recipe is pre-cooking the apples so your pies don’t spend too much time in the oven.
+And because the apples are sauteed in butter, sugar cinnamon and nutmeg, they taste delicious.

 I like to brown mine slightly, which gives them a caramel taste.